johnolafenwa/deepreview/README.md

 Baseline Implementation of Popular Deep Learning Papers

-This is a project by [AI Commons](https://commons.specpal.science), aimed at makind Deep Learning Research papers easier to comprehend.
+This is a project by [AI Commons](https://commons.specpal.science), aimed at making Deep Learning Research papers easier to comprehend.
 This repo contains the implementation of all the papers reviewed on [Deep Review Blog](https://medium.com/deepreview)